Wild or Prescribed: Two Kinds of Fire

 Fire staff along a fire line monitoring a prescribed burn in a conifer forest.

-NPS / Anthony Caprio
+NPS Photo - Anthony Caprio

 On the other hand, fire does contribute to forest health and public safety.
 Prescribed fire is a carefully managed tool to achieve such goals.
 A fire's "prescription" includes detailed analyses of geographic and ecological conditions.
 A prescription is the window within which a fire may be ignited.
-These conditions maximize our ability to control the fire and to minimize smoke in local communities.
+These conditions maximize fire staff ability to control the fire and to minimize smoke in local communities.
 If the weather doesn't meet the prescription, the fire is not ignited.

 Why use a tool that appears to be as destructive as fire?
 Burning around buildings clears grass and other flammable material that would feed destructive fires.
 Other fires play important ecological roles.
-Lightning fires have burned frequently here for centuries.
+Lightning fires have burned frequently for centuries.
 Some plant species, including giant sequoias, reproduce better after fire.
 An ash seedbed is critical to germination and growth of sequoia seedlings.
 Fire also opens the forest canopy, allowing sunlight to reach the seedlings.
 Historically, widespread fires have burned in sequoia groves at average intervals ranging from 6 to 35 years, depending on the time frame.
-In the past century, our suppression of fire has blocked this important process.
+In the past century, suppression of fire by forest managers has blocked this important process.
 Vast accumulations of deadwood increase wildfire hazards dramatically, and sequoias do not reproduce.
 Animal species also benefit as increased acorn production, abundant berries and herbaceous plants that come in after a fire provide increased forage for wildlife.

 To reduce hazards and restore natural conditions, trained crews carefully plan the size and timing of fires.
 For the same reasons, lightning fires that are in prescription and away from buildings are not suppressed.